aryaxt/OCMapper/README.md

 Complex Mapping
 -------------------------
 Here is a more complex scenario where the dictionary keys do not match the model property names.
-The key for date of birth changes from "dateOfBirth" to "dob".
+The key for date of birth changes from "dateOfBirth" to "dob", and the key for "author" is named "from"
-Each post has an author and the conversion class (User) doesn't have a property with that name.
 ```objective-c
 {
    "firstName"   : "Aryan",